"The most important issues facing America

 "All this

-I will give you," [Satan] said, "if you will bow down and worship me."
-(Matthew
+I will give you," [Satan] said, "if you will bow down and worship me," (Matthew

-4:9), should we bow to Satan?
+4:9) should we bow down to Satan?

-fe, as are the Mormons.
+For example, Muslims are pro-life, as are the Mormons.
 Muslims deny that

-Jesus is God, while Mormons blaspheme Jesus by calling Him the
+Jesus is God, while

-es but also supports their blasphemy and
+pro-life issues but also supports their blasphemy and therefore betrays the Lord (see

-millions of innocent babies -
+lives of millions of innocent babies -

 even our own lives - we must still obey the